DHTMLX/docs-kanban/docs/api/config/js_kanban_editor_config.md

 - `autoSave` - (optional) enables/disables an autosave mode of editor
 - `debounce` - (optional) time of delay of autosaving data (works with the ***autoSave: true*** parameter only)
+- `placement` - (optional) specifies the editor placement.
+You can set the following values:
+    - `"sidebar"` - displays the editor as a sidebar
+    - `"modal"` - displays the editor as a modal window

 ### Default config